Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 # TS Lookup Cache Loaders

-Generates XomegaJS based classes for contextual loading of lookup tables from a database using a service operation.
-The lookup cache is then used to populate selection lists and to decode values, if the list is relatively static.
+Generates XomegaJS-based classes for contextual loading of lookup tables from a database using a service operation.
+The lookup cache is then used to populate selection lists and to decode values if the list is relatively static.

 The service operations for contextual cache loaders take input parameters, so the generated cache loaders classes extend the base `LocalCacheLoader` class, and you should make sure the values of the input parameters get set from the context that they are used in, which can be handled automatically by the `EnumProperty`.